bsc-dom/dataclay/docs/source/user-guide.rst

 .. currentmodule:: dataclay

 .. note::
-    You can follow this guide executing side-by-side all the commands with the :doc:`examples/quickstart` example.
+    You can also follow this guide by running side-by-side all the commands with the :doc:`examples/quickstart` example.

 Installation
 ------------

-dataClay can be installed with `pip <https://pip.pypa.io>`_
+dataClay can be installed with `pip <https://pip.pypa.io>`_:

 .. code-block:: console